 - relationship problems

-- being in an abusive relationship, as the abused
+- being in an abusive relationship, as the abused or the abuser

 - sexually transmitted infections